jruizgit/rules/docs/js/reference.md

 ```
 [top](reference.md#table-of-contents)
 ### Timers
 Events can be scheduled with timers.
 A timeout condition can be included in the rule antecedent.
 By default a timeuot is triggered as an event (observed only once).
-Timeouts can also be triggered as facts, the timers can be reset during action execution (see last example).
+Timeouts can also be triggered as facts by 'manual reset' timers, the timers can be reset during action execution (see last example).

 * startTimer: starts a timer with the name and duration specified (manual_reset is optional).
 * resetTimer: resets a `manual_reset` timer.